 We suggest that you contact our experienced Houston, Texas DWI defense team.
-Our knowledge in this area will allow us to put forth a defense that can help you lessen, or possibly even eliminate, the penalties you face.
-We have multiple lawyers that are educated in the science and certified as Lawyer/Scientists by the ACS/CHAL.
-This means they are highly trained in the science of breath and blood tests cases.
+Our knowledge in this area of the law will allow us to put forth a defense that can help you lessen, or possibly even eliminate, the penalties you face.
+We have multiple lawyers that are educated in the science of DWI cases and that are certified as ACS-CHAL Lawyer-Scientists.
+This means we’re highly trained in the science of breath and blood tests cases.

 How We Can Help You

 Some tactics we can use to defend against DWI charges include:

 - Questioning the validity of the initial stop.
 Did the officer have cause to make the initial traffic stop?
 If the validity of the initial stop can be called into question then the actions taken after the stop can be questioned as well.

 - Question the administration of the field sobriety test.
 Was the field sobriety test properly administered?
 Were there injuries that prevented you from successfully completing the test?
 If the test was improperly administered then we will fight against the admissibility of the test as evidence to be used against you at court.